-Profile
+Issuer Profile

-Structure Merchant Bank of Sri Lanka & Finance PLC ("MBSL" or "the Company") is a registered Finance Leasing Company under the provisions of the Finance Leasing Act No. 56 of 2000 and a Finance Company licensed by the Monetary Board of Central Bank of Sri Lanka under the Finance Business Act No. 42 of 2011.

-Background In 1980, the Company operated as a management consultancy division of the Bank of Ceylon ("BOC" or "the Bank").
+Profile Merchant Bank of Sri Lanka & Finance PLC ("MBSL" or "the Company") is a registered Finance Leasing Company under the provisions of the Finance Leasing Act No. 56 of 2000 and a Finance Company licensed by the Monetary Board of Central Bank of Sri Lanka under the Finance Business Act No. 42 of 2011.
+In 1980, the Company operated as a management consultancy division of the Bank of Ceylon ("BOC" or "the Bank").
 In 1982, it was incorporated as a limited liability company.
 MBSL was listed on the Colombo Stock Exchange ("CSE") in 1991.
-The Company merged with two other companies in the BOC group in 2015

-Operations The principal business activities of the Company are leasing and hire purchase, corporate and retail credit, corporate advisory, capital market advisory, capital market activities, lending, deposit mobilization, and the provision of financial services.
+The Company merged with two other companies in the BOC group in 2015.
+The principal business activities of the Company are leasing and hire purchase, corporate and retail credit, corporate advisory, capital market activities, lending, deposit mobilization, and the provision of financial services.

-Ownership

-Ownership Structure The largest shareholder of the Company is BOC and it directly owns ~76.56% of the Company.
+Ownership The largest shareholder of the Company is BOC and it directly owns ~76.56% of the Company.
 BOC Property Development & Management (Pvt) Ltd ("PDM") owns ~7.94% while Ceybank Unit Trust ("CEYB") owns ~2.25%.
-BOC as a group owns ~86.75% of MBSL

-Stability MBSL is the largest subsidiary of BOC and the bank has continuously supported the Company and plans to keep its shareholding intact which provided stability to the shareholding of the Company.

-Business Acumen BOC owns 25% of the industry loans and advances, which amounts to LKR 2.6tn, and 23% of the industry deposits, which amounts to LKR 2.9tn.
-The Company also holds ownership in multiple subsidiaries and associates and it offers personal and corporate banking, primary dealing, investment banking, and money remittance among other financial services.
-Over the years BOC has demonstrated that its skills have also helped in better performance of MBSL.

-Financial Strength BOC earned a profit of LKR 37.6bn during CY21, with an asset base of LKR 3.8tn.
+BOC as a group owns ~86.75% of MBSL.
+BOC is fully state-owned bank in Sri Lanka, incorporated in 1939.
+It has 581 branches locally along with branches internationally.
+It is a systematically important bank in Sri Lanka.
+BOC owns 25% of the industry loans and advances, which amounts to LKR 2.6tn and 23% of the industry deposits, which amounts to LKR 2.9tn.
+The Company also holds ownership in multiple subsidiaries and associates and it offers personal and corporate banking, primary dealing, investment banking, money remittance among other financial services.
+BOC earned a profit of LKR 37.6bn during CY21, with an asset base of LKR 3.8tn.
 It also has investments worth LKR 1.1tn.
 The Company earned a dividend income of LKR 394mn from subsidiaries and associates.
 The Bank has supported MBSL and also provided a written commitment to keep supporting the Company if the need arises.

-Governance

-Board Structure The board consists of nine non-executive directors, out of which six are non-independent directors and the rest are independent.
+Governance The board consists of nine non-executive directors, out of which six are non-independent directors and the rest are independent.
 All the non-independent directors of the Company represent BOC.

-Members' Profile The board members have experience in law, finance, banking and treasury.
-They possess a wealth of experience in many fields to guide the Company.
-Board Effectiveness The Company has formed six board sub-committees, namely, i) Related Party Transactions Review Committee ("RPTRC"), ii) Integrated Risk Management Committee ("IRMC"), iii) Nominations and Corporate Governance Committee ("NCGC"), iv) Human Resources and Remuneration Committee ("HRRC"), v) Board Audit Committee ("BAC"), vi) Information and Communication Technology Committee ("ICTC").

-Financial Transparency The external auditors of the company, the National Audit Office, issued an unqualified audit opinion pertaining to the annual financial statements for CY21.
+The board members have experience in law, finance, banking and treasury.
+They possess a wealth of experience in many fields.
+The Company has formed six board sub-committees, namely, i) Related Party Transactions Review Committee ("RPTRC"), ii) Integrated Risk Management Committee ("IRMC"), iii) Nominations and Corporate Governance Committee ("NCGC"), iv) Human Resources and Remuneration Committee ("HRRC"), v) Board Audit Committee ("BAC"), vi) Information and Communication Technology Committee ("ICTC").
+The external auditors of the company, the National Audit Office, issued an unqualified audit opinion pertaining to the annual financial statements for CY21.
 The internal audit department performs one audit per branch for all 48 branches.
 The departmental audits will be based on their perceived risk.